-Norton, a Democrat, was the representative for Ohio's 13th congressional district from 1901 to 1903.
+Norton was the representative for Ohio’s 13th congressional district and was a Democrat.
+He served from 1901 to 1903.

 From Mar 1897 to Mar 1903, Norton missed 244 of 515 roll call votes, which is 47.4%.
 This is much worse than the median of 31.7% among the lifetime records of representatives serving in Mar 1903.
 The chart below reports missed votes over time.